 Beyond Fox Rothschild

 Debra is a sought-after lecturer on various tax law-related topics.
-She has presented before professional groups, including the New Jersey Institute for Continuing Legal Education and the National Business Institute, on the subjects of sophisticated gift and estate tax planning, closely held family businesses, and trusts and estates.
+She has presented before professional groups and community organizations, including the New Jersey Institute for Continuing Legal Education and the National Business Institute, on the subjects of sophisticated gift and estate tax planning, closely held family businesses, and trusts and estates.
+She has also presented to community and professional groups, including for Strafford (via international webinars) in 2017 and 2018, on recent Israeli income tax law changes to taxation of trust income.

 Additionally, Debra is a frequent co-author on estate tax law, including: